Marcus Adoro: Life after Eraserheads

 Adoro was interviewed by GMA-7 newscaster Jessica Soho on her show, "Kapuso Mo, Jessica Soho."
 The topic is all about La Union which is now popular for beach surfers in the Philippines.
 He is now based in La Union and he enjoys his new life as a local surfer.

 In the Philmusic.com interview, Adoro says he surfs, but he doesn't join competitions.
 He does not compete because he says that surfing is not his profession, and he just enjoys the lifestyle.
 He has been making documentaries about surfing since 2002.

 He also directed the short film "The Artist Is In" which premiered along with Ely Buendia's short film "Waiting Shed".
 It was followed by "Violator Copy," a compilation of Adoro's unreleased videoworks which featured various local artists and surfers, Jericho Rosales, Dong Abay, and Pepe Smith.

 In 2012 he started the project "Greems"- a collection of 100 musical pieces, played in the same chord progression, all in the same key and all pieces clocking in at 57 seconds.
 The 100 pieces were written and recorded in 21 days.
 When asked why the handle "johnlennonfull2", he says "it was an instruction from a voice that came to him in his dream.
 The words to Greems will be released as a book before the year 2012 ends.

 Controversy

 In September 2019, Marcus' daughter, singer Syd Hartha, and Marcus' ex-partner, actress Barbara Ruaro, both took to social media suggesting physical and psychological abuse inflicted by Marcus.
+These allegations resurfaced upon the announcement of the 2022 Huling El Bimbo reunion concert, prompting Adoro to post an apology, directed only to Syd.

+In March 2025, a Reddit user claimed that Adoro raped her in high school, while also revealing a prior history of sexual abuse against other women.
+Buendia released a statement stating that Adoro will be stepping back from the band's upcoming activities.
+Adoro later returned to the band and issued a statement addressing the allegations.